2025 is going to be a big one for Volkswagen Australia, with all-new EVs hitting showrooms alongside new and facelifted core models.

 The most interesting electric car to hit Australian roads?
 It could be, and it’s going to be a really interesting model range for the ID.Buzz, too.

-Due in Australia in the last few months of 2024, the full EV van with retro Kombi vibes will arrive in five-seat short-wheelbase and seven-seat long-wheelbase guises at the same time.
+Launched in the last quarter of 2024, the full EV van with retro Kombi vibes arrives in five-seat short-wheelbase and seven-seat long-wheelbase guises at the same time - plus a higher-performance GTX flagship to crown the range.

-As well as the passenger range of the ID.Buzz electric vans, there will be a Cargo model offered only in short-wheelbase spec.
-The work van version sees different interior trim finishes and window-less panels on the back.
+As well as the passenger range of the ID.Buzz electric vans, there will be a Cargo model, offered only in short-wheelbase spec.
+The work van variant of the ID.Buzz still sports the same retro stylings, but sees different interior trim finishes and window-less panels on the back, with unpainted bumpers and steel wheels.

 Volkswagen Golf

-Underneath the Mk8.5's MQB Evo platform is treated to similar revisions as the Tiguan, meaning stiffer mounting points and improved rigidity.
+Underneath, the Mk8.5's MQB Evo platform is treated to similar revisions as the Tiguan, meaning stiffer mounting points and improved rigidity, while the dashboard sprouts a larger 12.9-inch touchscreen on higher grades (up from 10 inches in the Mk8) running VW's latest infotainment software

 Volkswagen Tayron